 Rack Railway to Montserrat

-The Rack Railway leaves one stop after the cable car stop.
+The Rack Railway leaves one stop after the cable car stops.
 Don’t make the mistake of getting off too early, because when the train leaves and you figure out your mistake you need to wait another hour for the next train.
 Or you need to buy a single-journey ticket on the cable car.

-For the rack railway to Montserrat, you need to disembark the train at Monistrol de Montserrat where you’ll switch to the Rack Railway.
+For the Rack Railway to Montserrat, you need to disembark the train at Monistrol de Montserrat where you’ll switch to the Rack Railway.
 The schedules are aligned, so you don’t have to wait too long.

 TIP: Avoid having to stand on the train back to Barcelona.
 Take the rack railway from Montserrat monastery and board the train to Barcelona before the cable car.

 Need more inspiration on why you should go to Montserrat?